 Let’s Get Started!

-Thank you so much for visiting BeginnerDrums.uk – a site dedicated to helping you get started on the drum kit.
+Thank you so much for visiting BeginnerDrums.uk – a site dedicated to helping you get started on the drums.
 There’s hundreds of free exercises, guides and videos on this web site to help you learn how to play the drums so have a good look around!
-There’s a bunch of bonus stuff over on Patreon too and it would be awesome if you could help support this free site with a $1 pledge.
+There’s a bunch of bonus stuff over on Patreon too.
+You’ll get a monthly hi-res drum wallpaper and a bunch of other cool stuff.
 Totally optional and please don’t feel bad if you don’t want to.
-Every dollar will help me make more videos and great content for this site!
-All the best, Andy Mac.
+It just helps to keep the site running – sorry to interrupt!

 How many pieces?
 What is a 5-piece drum kit?